You know sometimes you get a feeling there’s more to what you see but you just can’t put your finger on it?

 So, what exactly is CCA Core Conditioning?

-Core conditioning programmes developed by the Canine Conditioning Academy (CCA) and delivered by CCA Coaches is the ultimate in core fitness programmes for dogs.
+Core conditioning programmes developed by the Canine Conditioning Academy (CCA) and delivered by CCA Coaches are the ultimate in core fitness programmes for dogs.

 Running for a period of 6-8 weeks this course is an absolute must before undertaking any new sport or activity and particularly after taking a long break from training.